North Sydney Orthodontics

-Crooked teeth and faces
+Crooked teeth

 ‘Crooked teeth’ is the commonest complaint of patients seeking treatment at North Sydney Orthodontics.
 How we treat crooked teeth depends on what the problem is.
 We always aim to position the teeth to create a functional and aesthetically pleasing smile, and this may include consideration of the jaw shape and potential growth.
 Orthodontic anomalies can be categorised into variations of alignment, bite problems, dental disease, cosmetics (tooth size and shape) and functional problems of jaw pain. and obstructed breathing